 Disclaimer

 As of this writing (2023-06), gVisor’s GPU support is not generalized.
-Only some PyTorch workloads have been tested on NVIDIA T4, L4, A100, and H100 GPUs, using the specific driver versions 525.60.13 and 525.105.17.
+Only some PyTorch workloads have been tested on NVIDIA T4, L4, A100, and H100 GPUs, using the specific driver versions that your runsc version supports using the command below.
 Contributions are welcome to expand this set to support other GPUs and driver versions!

 Additionally, while gVisor does its best to sandbox the workload, interacting with the GPU inherently requires running code on GPU hardware, where isolation is enforced by the GPU driver and hardware itself rather than gVisor.
 More to come soon on the value of the protection gVisor provides for GPU workloads.